KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 ```
 ---
 6. Qwen3-30B-A3B-Instruct-2507-Q4_K_S (**not vision**)
 Rule: the `mmproj` line must be empty.
+Model gguf must not be very ancient.
+Previously, they didn't contain a tokenizer.
+In this mode images are ignored.
 - https://huggingface.co/unsloth/Qwen3-30B-A3B-Instruct-2507-GGUF/tree/main
 For example: `Qwen3-30B-A3B-Instruct-2507-Q4_K_S.gguf`
 ---